norheim/minimdo/minimdo/development/functionalities.md

 \end{align*}
 $$

 Now this subset has an infinite number of points.
-However, if we fix one of the dimensions, say $x_5=2$, we get a system of two equations in two variables, for which a finite number of (real) solutions (potentially zero) should exist.
-This library has been designed for when we can assume that $S_1$ actually has one solution for each value of $x_5$ in some domain.
-We will say that $x_5$ parametrizes the set $S_1$.
-We might want to query the solutions for many different points.
+However, if we fix one of the dimensions, say $x_5=2$(i.e. take the intersection of $S_1$ with the hyperplane $x_5=2$), we get a system of two equations in two variables, for which a finite number of (real) solutions (potentially zero) should exist.

+This Python library has been designed for when we can assume that $S_1$ actually has one solution for each value of $x_5$ in some domain. *We will say that $x_5$ parametrizes the set $S_1$*.
+Let's say we want to query the solutions at different values for $x_5$.
 Let's show how to do this with the library:

 ```python
 # This syntax will seem familiar to SymPy users